Greentown, Indiana: Glass industry

 Greentown's first natural gas well came in 1877, and was located near the railroad on the west side of town.
 In years to come, D.C.
 Jenkins founded a glass manufacturing plant, Indiana Tumbler and Goblet Factory.
 The company was sold in 1899 to the National Glass Company.
 This company was fully operational until 1903 when a fire destroyed the building.
-The National Glass Company created glassware which is highly desirable today.
+The National Glass Company created glassware that is highly desirable today.
 The glass factory brought many jobs to the area and marked the town's main period of industrial activity.
 After the factory burned down and the natural gas supply drastically declined, Greentown's population dropped by about ten percent, and the town as a whole suffered severe loss of revenue.
 However, the town has since doubled in population from its industrial peak.

 Libraries

 Greentown is home to two public libraries, one in the elementary building and the other in the local high school.
 The libraries host many events in the community to get Greentown residents involved and interested in reading.